with/out (2024)

 Performance History

-5/22/2024 Sejong Soloists w/ Frank Huang, David Chan, Andrew Wan, and Daniel Cho (soloists), New York, NY
+5/22/2024 Sejong Soloists w/ Frank Huang, Daniel Cho, David Chan, and Andrew Wan, New York, NY

-8/24/2024 Sejong Soloists w/ Frank Huang, David Chan, Andrew Wan, and Daniel Cho (soloists), Seoul, S. Korea
+8/24/2024 Sejong Soloists w/ Frank Huang, Daniel Cho, David Chan, and Andrew Wan, Seoul, South Korea

-"... was positively brilliant ... a perfect end to a perfect evening." - Oberon's Grove
+"...positively brilliant... a perfect end to a perfect evening." - Oberon's Grove

-"... 고전적 음악 언어와 현대적 제스처의 아슬아슬한 줄타기 ... 사실 그것은 오늘날 사회가 균형을 이루는 모습이기도 하다 ..." - 월간 리뷰, 송주호
+"고전적 음악언어와 현대적 제스처의 아슬아슬한 줄타기는 더욱 매력적이었다... 그것은 오늘날 사회가 균형을 이루는 모습이기도 하다." - 월간 리뷰, 송주호

 Program Notes

-with/out, a concerto for four violinists, string ensemble, and percussion, addresses topics related to social distances (not social distancing) in contemporary society in three movements.
+“with/out,” a concerto for four violinists, string ensemble, and percussion, addresses topics related to social distances (not social distancing) in contemporary society in three movements.

 The first movement is about "The Lonely Crowd," the title of a prominent sociology book by David Riesman published in 1950.
 Interestingly, with all the new developments in contemporary society, including the instant connection among human beings via social media, we still face a similar (if not more intense) collective sentiment of loneliness.
 Solitude is also a term familiar to musicians, which would add more personal layers to the performers.